dindinet/netlify-cms-test/site/content/_index.md

 The next question is 'How much will it cost?'

 How much?
-So now we have to have a bigger conversation because before we can answer that I need to know a lot more about what you want to achieve with your website.
+So now we have to have a bigger conversation because before I can answer that I need to know a lot more about what you want to achieve with your website.

-You see, I prefer to work with people who have clear goals.
-Goals keep everyone involved on their toes.
-More importantly goals are a destination and when we have a destination we can plan the journey.

 A very important point to bear in mind is that a website is never truly finished.
 Your website is a tool for marketing your offer and as such will always need to adapt to the demands of your visitors and your business.
 Our focus is to provide you with a publishing platform that is easy to maintain, update and extend.
 A simple website will not be up to the job.

+You see, I prefer to work with people who have clear goals.
+Goals keep everyone involved on their toes.
+More importantly goals are a destination and when we have a destination we can plan the journey.

 A typical website journey starts with your customers(your audience) and their goals.